mstflotfy/mstflotfy.github.io/_posts/Design/2022-5-7-figma-dropdown-3-steps.md

 ![Starting point in the Figma community file](/assets/i/v13/startingPoint.png)

 I've already been working on a **Pinterest Clone in Figma**.
 I started from scratch and created a design for the home page.
-I even made the [homage design fully responsive with breaking points](https://www.youtube.com/watch?v=3KUZ3o0ddcE&list=PLsOexrcoU3Q4b-dI6chgagDntDD-AgetO&index=5&t=379s){:target="blank" rel="noreferrer"}.
+I even made the [homepage design fully responsive with breaking points](https://www.youtube.com/watch?v=3KUZ3o0ddcE&list=PLsOexrcoU3Q4b-dI6chgagDntDD-AgetO&index=5&t=379s){:target="blank" rel="noreferrer"}.

 But, the design is not interactive.
 Pinterest has a lot of interactivity going on, even for a single page, but creating an interactive dropdown menu is not a bad place to start.